 In the Lifetime of the Buddha

 The wicked ascetic was an earlier birth of Devadatta, a disciple of the Buddha who became his nemesis.
-When he heard some of his disciples discussing the three times Devadatta had tried to kill him, the Buddha told them this story so they knew Devadatta had also tried to kill him in the past, but didn’t make him afraid.
+When he heard some of his disciples discussing the three times Devadatta had tried to kill him, the Buddha told them this story so they knew that Devadatta had also tried to kill him in the past.